 - ORCID sign in using your TUHH Account via Shibboleth.

-- Publications in TUHH Open Access repository tub.dok can be connected to ORCID iDs: ORCID in tub.dok
+- Publications in TUHH Open Access repository tub.dok can be connected to ORCID iDs and pushed to your ORCID profile: ORCID in tub.dok